0day-ci/linux/Documentation/networking/ethtool-netlink.rst

 single 8 byte (u64) attribute inside - the type of that attribute is the statistic ID and the value is the value of the statistic.
 Each group has its own interpretation of statistic IDs.
+Statistics can be folded into a consistent (non-broken with any other attr) sequence of blocks ``ETHTOOL_A_STATS_GRP_STAT_BLOCK``.
+This way they are treated by Ethtool as per-channel statistics, and are printed with the "channel%d-" prefix.
 Attribute IDs correspond to strings from the string set identified by ``ETHTOOL_A_STATS_GRP_SS_ID``.
 Complex statistics (such as RMON histogram entries) are also listed inside ``ETHTOOL_A_STATS_GRP`` and do not have